An invoice and a purchase order are two different important documents between a business and a client.

 Definition

-A Purchase Order (PO) is a formal document that a buyer issues to the seller signifying buyers interest in purchasing goods and services from the seller.
+A Purchase Order (PO) is an official business document that is used by the buyer to convey the interest of purchasing goods and services from the seller.

 Purpose

-This document serves as proof of goods and services that are asked so that there are no disputes between the seller and buyer afterwards.
+This is a proof of goods and services which are demanded to avoid any disagreement between the seller and the buyer later.

 Components Of Purchase Order

-2. Vendor Information: It includes the vendor’s name, address, contact information, and sometimes a tax identification number.
+- Vendor Information: This section consists of the vendor details.
+It has their name, address, contact information, and sometimes their tax ID.

-4. Quantity and Price: The quantity of each item and the total cost is clearly stated.
+- Quantity and Price: This part outlines the quantity of each item ordered and the total cost.

-5. Shipping and Payment Terms: It specifies the shipping method, destination, expected delivery date, and payment terms.
+- Shipping and Payment Terms: It specifies the shipping method, delivery address, expected arrival date, and agreed-upon payment terms.

 Types of Purchase Orders